Today's Weblog | Home | Previous Weblog |

 Senator Robert Byrd is a legislator of great experience, and here demonstrates both wisdom and an ability to articulate it.
 I hope our other legislators, in both Houses, are capable of separating themselves from narrow and immediate issues and political considerations to examine carefully and objectively the points Senator Byrd makes.

-For my part, I find him more than persuasive; I find it a great relief to know that at least one of our elected representatives is standing up and speaking out in this way.
-It is an honor to support him in his remarks.
+I find it a great relief to know that at least one of our elected representatives

 Weblog 2003-02-13